nadiahpk/kawecki-2017-fugitive-coexistence/README.md

-# Overview.
+# Overview

 This repository stores somes scripts for simulating examples from Kawecki (2017; Ann.
 Zool.
 Fennici).
-Please see ['this blog post'](https://nadiah.org "nadiah.org") for details.
+Please see [this blog post](https://nadiah.org/2019/08/09/playing-with-a-new-model-for-fugitive-coexistence/ "nadiah.org") for details.

 # License